xHeXifx/OvaWeb/how-it-works.md

 - No authentication; users are identified by profile selection.
 - All data is stored locally; not suitable for production without further security.
+- When using local backend (Ollama), no API keys are sent to external services.
+- When using cloud backend (Groq), API key is required and stored in the .env file.

 ---